The Royal Castle of Tarbert

 ROBERT THE BRUCE HELD IN THE EXCHEQUER ROLLS FOR SCOTLAND.

 In 1494, James IV, requiring a strong base for his operations in the Western Isles, repaired the Castle and built the Tower House.
 He brought artillery, victualled and garrisoned the Castle, and summoned Parliament to meet in Tarbert.

 The Castle continued its royal connections, but, by the beginning of the 18th century, was a ruin.

-The Castle, as we have long believed that it might have looked, circa 15th century (Illustration by Robert McPhail FRIAS)
+The Castle, as we have long believed that it might have looked in approximately the 15th century (Illustration by Robert McPhail FRIAS)

 In 1705, the McAlister family of Tarbert tenanted the Castle under charter from the Campbells, but, in 1760, the Castle fell into disrepair, leading to most of the useful stone being robbed to build the village and the harbour.

 In recent times, supported by Historic Scotland and the Scottish Government, the ruins have been stabilised and the site opened up for public access by local volunteers.

 The Royal Commission on the Ancient and Historical Monuments of Scotland (www.rcahms.gov.uk)

 The Buildings of Scotland - Argyll and Bute (Frank Arneil Walker)